CtrlK

 Conciseness

 The skill is well-organized but quite lengthy (~250 lines).
-There's some repetition between per-workflow 'Pitfalls' sections and the consolidated 'Known Pitfalls' section.
-The quick reference table duplicates information already covered in each workflow section.
-However, it avoids explaining basic concepts Claude already knows and stays focused on tool-specific details.
+There's some repetition between the per-workflow 'Pitfalls' sections and the consolidated 'Known Pitfalls' section.
+The key parameters sections repeat information Claude could discover from tool schemas (which the skill itself says to fetch first).
+However, it avoids explaining basic concepts and stays focused on actionable details.

 2 / 3